rootifera/giferinos/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

 ## FAQ

 Q: Why are you using ffmpeg directly instead of using ffmpeg's python module?
 A: This is easier.
 I didn't want to go through all that documentation.

 Q: Is this the most efficient way of generating gif files from videos?
 A: No idea, probably not.

 Q: Your code is an absolute mess, what kind of developer are you?
 A: I'm not a developer.
 I'm a SysAdmin, this is the best I can do.
 Don't like it?
 Improve it.

 Q: I can't make it work.
 Can you help?
 A: Sure, please create and issue and I'll try my best to help.